 However, it may take a bigger fix, like deleting your icon cache or updating your graphic disc.

-Why do my desktop icons keep rearranging when I connect a second monitor?
+Fix desktop icons rearranging when connecting a second monitor

 When you add a second monitor to your setup, this can change the way your display looks.